Avoiding payment delays How automated client payments improve cash flow

 Enhance Operations Firm- Wide: Automation helps standardise workflows for firms and with clients.
 This allows for developing uniform practices, instead of creating new processes for each client.

 Client Satisfaction: Automated technology can make clients’ lives easier by keeping them informed in real time.
-Automated tools provide transparency into data and 24/7 access through a mobile app, keeping clients informed regarding how much they’re spending or where a bill is in the payment process.
+Automated tools provide transparency into data and secure 24/7 access through a mobile app, keeping clients informed regarding how much they’re spending or where a bill is in the payment process.

 Integration: Integration of systems removes the burden of manual coding and labelling of transactions.
-Systems allow direct transfer of transaction records and receipts to accounting software, making auditing transparent and rapid, and also makes cross-platform verification easier.
+Systems allow direct transfer of transaction records and receipts to accounting software, making auditing transparent and rapid, and also makes supports cross-platform verification easier.